ethz-asl/moma/moma_mission/README.md

-# kinova_valve_opening
+# moma_mission

-This package contains the state machine for the valve opening task
+This package contains the state machine for mobile manipulator missions

 ### Run the simulation